Mohan Peiris: Education

 Peiris was educated at St. Joseph's College, Colombo and Royal College, Colombo.
 He played cricket for both schools.
-Peiris was called to the bar on 19 June 1975 and became a Solicitor of the Courts of England and Wales in 1978.

 Legal career

-Peiris worked under senior lawyers Daya Perera and D. R. P. Gunatilleke after qualifying.
+Following his schooling, Peiris entered the Sri Lanka Law College for his legal studies and was called to the bar on 19 June 1975 as an Attorney-at-law and became a Solicitor of the Courts of England and Wales in 1978.
+He started his legal practice working under senior lawyers Daya Perera and D. R. P. Gunatilleke after qualifying.

 Attorney General's Department

 Peiris joined the Attorney General's Department in 1981 as a state counsel, later becoming a senior state counsel.
 During this time he was trained at the National Institute of Trial Advocacy of the Harvard Law School, at the Centre for Police and Criminal Justice Studies of the Jesus College, Cambridge and at George Washington University.
 He left the Attorney General's Department in 1996.

 Unofficial Bar

 After leaving the Attorney General's Department, he joined the unofficial bar engaging in private practice.
 He practiced in the original and appellate courts and specialized in areas of administrative law, commercial law, land law, fundamental rights and industrial law.